-This programme is proposed to continue internal improvements such as kitchen and bathroom replacements and plastering and replacement floors.
-The five year programme will mainly target maintaining the decent homes standard in kitchens and bathrooms and will therefore prioritise those properties where the kitchen and bathrooms fall into non-decency due to their age and where they are also in poor condition.
-Each year around 1,000 internal improvements will be carried out.
+This programme is proposed to continue to address necessary internal improvements to homes, prioritising those properties where the kitchen and bathrooms fall into non-decency due to their age and where they are also in poor condition.
+Necessary re-plastering and replacement floors will also be undertaken.
+Each year around 700 internal improvements will be carried out.